 This article gives you a general overview of device driver code, but drivers will vary greatly depending on what the device driver is intended to do.

-Device drivers can contain a few built-in callback methods that are triggered but the Hubitat environment in response to certain actions.
+Device drivers can contain a few built-in callback methods that are called by the Hubitat environment in response to certain actions.

 This method is called when the device is first created and can be used to initialize any device specific configuration and setup.